-We jokingly dubbed our trip "the last hurrah."
-In the spring of 1997, my wife, Debra, and I spent two wonderful weeks traveling around Ireland.
+We jokingly dubbed our trip "the last hurrah" — my wife, Debra, and I spent two wonderful weeks traveling around Ireland.
 We really couldn't afford the trip, and it devoured all of our vacation time.
 Yet we went anyway.
 Why?
-Because we didn't have any kids yet - but knew we wanted them.
+Because we didn't have any kids yet — but knew we wanted them.
 If we put off the trip until after we started a family, it might be decades before we got to see the Emerald Isle.

 Today, four years and two children later, we know we were right.
 Children are a blessing to a marriage, but they certainly change life, profoundly and forever.
 Traveling may seem trivial in the face of a desire to hold that bouncing baby, but once you get the kid, there's no going back.
 There are things you owe it to yourself, not to mention to your marriage, to do before you have children.